-8. Will the combined sewer in South Fairmount be removed as part of the Lick Run Project?
+8. Will the 20-foot-diameter brick Lick Run combined sewer in South Fairmount be removed as part of the Lick Run Project?

 No, the combined sewer will stay in place and will continue to convey sanitary sewage and a smaller volume of stormwater to the Mill Creek treatment plant.